094459/newsletter-oss-projects/README.md

 [remote-debugging-with-emr](https://aws-oss.beachgeek.co.uk/3ne) is a Python-based CDK stack that deploys an EC2 bastion host and EMR Serverless and EMR on EKS environments configured for remote debugging. (#188)

+**sparklepop**

+[sparklepop](https://aws-oss.beachgeek.co.uk/3z2) is a simple Python package from Daniel B designed to check the free disk space of an AWS RDS instance.
+It leverages AWS CloudWatch to retrieve the necessary metrics.
+This package is intended for users who need a straightforward way to monitor disk space without setting up complex alerts. (#200)

 **sso-sync-to-amazon-rds**

 [sso-sync-to-amazon-rds](https://aws-oss.beachgeek.co.uk/3e2) This project sets up AWS Lambda functions, Amazon EventBridge rule, Amazon VPC Endpoint for AWS IAM Identity Center (successor to AWS Single Sign-On), the related Security Groups and permissions necessary to automatically provision database users to the Amazon Relational Database Service (Amazon RDS) cluster using AWS Cloud Development Kit (AWS CDK).
 When a new user is created in IAM Identity Center and the user belongs to the group specified in a IAM_IDC_GROUP_NAME variable, EventBridge rule will trigger the Lambda function.
 The Lambda function will create a new user in a specified Amazon RDS cluster.
 The user will then be able to login to the database using their SSO username and IAM credentials.
 Adding a user to the configured group will trigger the Lambda function as well. (#178)